bd-j/prospector/README.md

 bsfh
 =====

-use Bayesian MCMC to constrain the linear combination of spectral components that are present in a galaxy
+use Bayesian MCMC to constrain the linear combination of spectral components that are present in a galaxy using Hybrid Monte Carlo.

-usage example: recover_angst_lowres.py -- given the parameters in the pars dictionary at the beginning of the file, this piece of code will return some diagnostics and plots of the MCMC results for a given galaxy.
-Assumes a single metallicity and no dust (for now).

-relies on emcee.
+Additionally, conduct principled inference of stellar population properties from a combination of spectral and photometric data, reducing the need for standard spectrophotometric calibration procedures.